webex/integration-refresh/README.md

 2. pip install tornado==4.5.2

 Environment Variables:
 Please review the ``sample_environ_vars.sh`` file and edit the values to include the integration client_id and secret from the getting started step.
 If you used a different redirect_uri or scopes from the Getting Started step, then you'll need to edit those values here as well, or set them as environment variables via your preferred method.
-For example, you can run the following in a unix terminal to set the environment variables in that local terminal window:
+For example, you can run the following in a unix terminal to set the environment variables in that local terminal window:<br>
  ``>>>username$ source sample_environ_vars.sh``

-Running the App from the terminal:
+Running the App from the terminal:<br>
 ``>>>username$ python app.py --debug``